AZD1222 SARS-CoV-2 Vaccine Description

 By vaccinating with AZD1222 (ChAdOx1 nCoV-19), these researchers are hoping to make the body recognize and develop an immune response to the Spike protein that will help stop the SARS-CoV-2 virus from entering human cells and therefore prevent infection.

-The AZD1222 vaccine candidate has progressed into late-stage Phase II/III clinical trials in more than 10,000 people from across the UK.
+The AZD1222 vaccine candidate has progressed into late-stage Phase II/III clinical trials in various countries.
+Results from the late-stage trials are anticipated later this year, depending on the rate of infection within the clinical trial communities.

 If the vaccine is proven to be safe and effective, the first doses to be produced under this agreement are anticipated to be available in early 2021.
 Vaccines will be released on a rolling basis as production is completed, and the full quota of 300 million doses is expected to be available by July 2021.